 5) Replace your bedding with a neutral style.

-Yes, you love your bedding.
+love your bedding.
 But staging your room is not about what you love—it’s about creating mass appeal.
 Neutral colors and styles are the best way to do this.

 6) Keep your windows clear.